Skip to main content

-Blossom end rot is something that all tomato growers prefer not to experience, yet it affects most of us.
-Blossom end rot on tomato fruit appears at any time during fruit development but is most common on the first tomatoes of the season.
-Calcium deficiencies most often occur in long-fruited varieties (Roma type) and in large-fruited varieties.
+Blossom end rot (BER) is something that all tomato growers prefer not to experience, yet it affects most of us.
+BER on tomato fruit appears at any time during fruit development but is most common on the first tomatoes of the season.
+Calcium deficiencies most often occur in long-fruited varieties (Roma type) and large-fruited varieties.
 Initially, it appears as a light brown water-soaked lesion (speck) located at the end of the fruit – where the flower was attached – hence the name of this physiological disorder.
 If you don’t react immediately after the first symptoms appear, the damage will continue to grow, and turn black, and leathery.
 The damaged tissue will also be susceptible to fungi and bacteria that break down the fruit tissues.

 Blossom end rot can be caused by: